 More money?
 More paid time off?
 Surprisingly, neither.

-While those incentives were important, 76 percent of respondents chose a flexible work schedule as the best incentive their employer could offer.
+While those incentives were important, 76% of respondents chose a flexible work schedule as the best incentive their employer could offer.
 Flexible scheduling is becoming more common at modern organizations, and is even a highlighted perk for a number of Best Places to Work.

 Why employers don’t offer flexibility and what they stand to lose

 Flexible work schedules aren’t only appreciated, but now expected by many job applicants, especially remote workers.
-In 2014, Bentley University found something similar: 77 percent of millennials felt a more flexible work schedule would heighten their productivity.
+In 2014, Bentley University found something similar: 77% of millennials felt a more flexible work schedule would heighten their productivity.

-Yet four years later, only 18 percent of employees surveyed by QuickBooks could say they currently have a flexible work schedule, and they’re not happy about it.
-In fact, 44 percent of those surveyed said they plan to leave their current job sometime within the next two years.
+Yet four years later, only 18% of employees surveyed by QuickBooks could say they currently have a flexible work schedule, and they’re not happy about it.
+In fact, 44% of those surveyed said they plan to leave their current job sometime within the next two years.

-If so many employees want flexible work schedules, why aren’t employers leveraging them — either to drive employee loyalty and retention or to bolster morale and the company’s reputation?
-For some, it may come down to a lack of understanding — both of what a flexible work schedule means to employees and how to implement such a policy.
+If so many employees want flexible work schedules, why aren’t employers hiring more remote workers—either to drive employee loyalty and retention or to bolster morale and the company’s reputation?
+For some, it may come down to a lack of understanding—both of what a flexible work schedule means to employees and how to implement such a policy.